 Act2gether in Bolivia

-Since 2019, Act2gether Bolivia has been locally implemented by a dedicated team, with strategic support from the Learning for Well-being Foundation (L4WB-F).
-Our work is rooted in deep collaboration with national and local stakeholders to ensure sustainable, rights-based change for children and youth across Bolivia.
+Since 2019, Act2gether in Bolivia has been implemented by a dedicated national team with strategic accompaniment from the Learning for Well-being Foundation.
+Act2gether works in close collaboration with municipal authorities, schools, civil society organisations, and community networks to strengthen sustainable, rights-based systems for children and youth.

 In Bolivia, more than half of all children live in poverty.
-This limits their access to quality education, healthcare, and nutrition, compromising not only their physical well-being but also their ability to learn, grow, and realise their full potential.
+Limited access to quality education, healthcare, and nutrition constrains not only material well-being, but also children’s opportunities to develop their capacities and shape their futures.

 • Systemic discrimination and social exclusion

-Over the past five years, we have embedded this approach across five interconnected systems:
+Over the past five years, this approach has been embedded across interconnected systems:

 • Schools